mobiman1/mobimoney/README.md

 # mobimoney

 Mobimoney is a cross-platform mobile payments library for React Native.
 Specifically, Mobimoney provides a Scanner (QR code reader), Product Page, Shopping Cart, and Invoice modal to facilitate payments from mobile devices.
+This library currenty does not include payment gateway integration or login authorization.

 ## Getting Started